USRSE/usrse.github.io/pages/share.md

 ## Project/Code

-*   Create a repo under your own GitHub account (or other sharing site) and share a link via the methods discussed above for resources/links.
+*   Create a repo under your own GitHub account, or other code sharing site, and share a link via the methods discussed above for resources/links.
 *   Looking for collaborators?
 Start a discussion on Slack.
 *   Want a project to become a US-RSE sponsored activity?
 Contact the Steering Committee (Slack @sc or [contact@us-rse.org](mailto:contact@us-rse.org)) to discuss how it fits with US-RSE current priorities, how the US-RSE can sustain it, and how it benefits US-RSE members.